 For just 15,000 rupees to cover a 33 month period, you can be linked to a mother and her child and see the difference your donation makes, not only to their lives but to the lives of others in their community.

-The Adopt a Mother and Save her Child project concentrates on ante natal care and the first two years of a child’s life, during which time, proper nutrition is particularly critical.
-CINI believes that the most effective way to give a child born into a poor family the best possible start in life is through its mother; nobody is going to take better care of her unborn child or her infant, but she needs to be given the right support.
+The Adopt a Mother and Save her Child project concentrates on nine months of pregnancy and the first two years of a child’s life, during which time, proper nutrition is particularly critical.
+CINI believes that the most effective way to give a child, born into a poor family, the best possible start in life, is through its mother; nobody is going to take better care of her unborn child or her infant, but she needs to be given the right support.
 Your donation can help provide that support in the form of nutritional advice, ante and post-natal care, and improved access to government facilities like hospitals for institutional deliveries and child vaccination programmes.
 These are all crucial factors in ensuring a safe pregnancy and delivery for the mother and a healthy start in life for her child.

 You will be linked to a mother and her baby in a rural or urban area and will be able to follow their progress through a series of four reports until the child is 2 years old: first, some background information about the mother; then a report after the birth of her baby together with a photograph; the third update woul be the photograph of the child at one year of age; and finally, a report at the end of the programme.
 After this, you will be linked to a new mother or you can continue on to the Educate a Child programme.